MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/step-by-step-guides/assess-the-impact-of-security-configuration-changes-with-explorer.md

 ---
 title: Assess the impact of security configuration changes with Explorer
-description: Examples and walkthrough of using Explorer to determine the impact of a security control (configuration) change in Microsoft Defender for Office 365 ms.service: microsoft-365-security ms.subservice: mdo f1.keywords:
+description: Examples and walk through of using Explorer to determine the impact of a security control (configuration) change in Microsoft Defender for Office 365 ms.service: microsoft-365-security ms.subservice: mdo f1.keywords: